Avis to buy Zipcar as slow economy boosts car-share business

-Car rental company Avis Budget Group Inc (CAR.O) will buy Zipcar Inc ZIP.O for about $500 million to take the top spot in the fast-growing U.S. car-sharing market, racing past larger rivals Hertz Global Holdings Inc (HTZ.N) and Enterprise Holdings Inc EPRIH.UL.
+Car rental company Avis Budget Group Inc will buy Zipcar Inc for about $500 million, surpassing larger rivals Hertz Global Holdings Inc and Enterprise Holdings Inc to become the No.1 player in the fast-growing U.S. car-sharing market.

-The cash offer of $12.25 per share -- a premium of 49 percent to Zipcar's Monday close -- will see its largest shareholder, Steve Case, netting about $96 million.
+The offer of $12.25 per share in cash represents a premium of 49 percent to Zipcar's Monday close.
+Zipcar's shares were up 48.8 percent at $12.26 on the Nasdaq on Wednesday morning.

-Case's investment firm Revolution held a 19.6 percent stake in Zipcar as of August 28, according to Thomson Reuters data.
-Revolution owned 17 percent of the company after Zipcar's $18-per-share initial public offering in April 2011.
-The offer is at a discount of 32 percent to the IPO price.

-Zipcar shares were up 48 percent at $12.20 in late afternoon trading on the Nasdaq on Wednesday.

-"We see car sharing as highly complementary to traditional car rental, with rapid growth potential and representing a scalable opportunity for us as a combined company," said Avis CEO Ronald Nelson.
+"We see car sharing as highly complementary to traditional car rental, with rapid growth potential and representing a scalable opportunity for us as a combined company," Avis Chief Executive Ronald Nelson said.

-Zipcar, founded more than 10 years ago, controls about 75 percent of the $400 million car-sharing industry in the United States.
-Car sharing allows customers to rent cars at an hourly or daily rate and park in convenient reserved spots.

-Higher demand for car sharing amid rising gasoline prices has also attracted traditional car rental companies such as Hertz and Enterprise.
+Higher demand for car sharing in the face of rising gasoline prices has also attracted traditional car rental companies such as Hertz and Enterprise.

 Zipcar's business is at least five times larger than Hertz's and Enterprise's car-sharing businesses, Needham & Co analyst Kerry Rice said.